-Rehabilitation Services Option University Transfer Degree Program Description: This option is designed for individuals seeking a career in the helping professions with an emphasis on skills necessary to apply the principles and philosophy of human services in vocational rehabilitation and quality services to persons with a wide array of disabilities, including intellectual and physical disabilities as well as mental health and substance abuse issues.
+This option is designed for individuals seeking a career in the helping professions with an emphasis on skills necessary to apply the principles and philosophy of human services in vocational rehabilitation and quality services to persons with a wide array of disabilities, including intellectual and physical disabilities as well as mental health and substance abuse issues.
 This curriculum includes TCC requirements and courses generally completed in the first two years of a four-year curriculum while providing 24 hours of specialized coursework relevant to the field of study.
 Completion of this associate degree affords the opportunity for a seamless transition for students seeking an advanced degree in Rehabilitation Services/Rehabilitation Counseling with the potential for certification as a Certified Rehabilitation Counselor or licensure as a Licensed Professional Counselor (LPC) upon completion of a Master of Science degree.

-Degree Awarded: Associate in Science Semester plan available through faculty advisement.
+Degree Awarded: Associate in Science

+Semester plan available through faculty advisement.
 Students are strongly encouraged to seek faculty advisement to ensure they are completing the correct option for their academic goals and intended course of study beyond the associate degree.

-General Education Requirements Credit Hours: 37 hours English 6 hours \ENGL 1113 Composition I \ENGL 1213 Composition II Humanities 6 hours Select six (6) credit hours from the courses designated as Humanities on the General Education page Mathematics 6 hours Select one course from the following: \MATH 1473 Mathematics for Critical Thinking \MATH 1513 College Algebra and \MATH 2193 Elementary Statistics Psychology 3 hours PSYC 1113 Introduction to Psychology Science 7 hours BIOL 1114 General Biology for Non-Majors BIOL 1383 Nutrition Social Science 6 hours POLS 1113 American Federal Government and select one course from the following: HIST 1483 U.S. History 1492 to Civil War Era HIST 1493 U.S. History Civil War Era to Present Speech 3 hours Select one course from the following: SPCH 1113 Speech Communication I SPCH 2103 Interpersonal Communication Specialized Course Requirements Credit Hours: 27 ^Human Services 18 hours HSVC 1113 Principles of Human Services HSVC 1213 Basic Counseling Skills HSVC 1313 Chemical Dependency and Treatment HSVC 2023 Lifespan Development \HSVC 2053 Human Services Applications/Case Management \HSVC 2113 Internship Computer Science 3 hours CSCI 1203 Computer Concepts and Applications ^Controlled Electives\\ 6 hours ECON 2013 Principles of Macroeconomics HSVC Any courses HSVC 1413 Introduction to Developmental Disabilities HSVC 1423 Models for Supporting Persons with Developmental Disabilities HSVC 2073 Issues in Human Services HSVC 2413 Introduction to Leisure Services HSVC 2433 Introduction to Therapeutic Recreation HSVC 2613 Gerontology in Human Services PHIL 2153 Medical Ethics \PSYC/SOCI 2053 Social Psychology \PSYC 2133/SOCI 1133 Crisis Intervention and Experience \PSYC 2423 Introduction to Abnormal Psychology \PSYC/SOCI 2713 Aging and Behavior \PSYC 2813/SOCI 2813 Human Sexuality SOCI 1113 Introduction to Sociology \SOCI 2013 Marriage and Family SOCI 2113 Social Problems in America \SOCI 2133 Introduction to Deviant Behavior \SOCI 2143 Minorities in America Total Credit Hours: 64 \Course has prerequisite (See course description section of catalog) ^Students must earn a "C" or better in HSVC courses in order to progress to advanced courses in the program, or gain permission of instructor or associate dean.
+General Education Requirements Credit Hours: 37 hours

+Communication 9 hours

+ENGL 1113 Composition I

+ENGL 1213 Composition II

+and select one course from the following:

+COMM 1113 Public Speaking

+COMM 2103 Interpersonal Communication

+Humanities 6 hours

+Select six (6) credit hours from the courses designated as Humanities on the General Education Requirements page.

+Mathematics 6 hours

+MATH 1473 Mathematics for Critical Thinking

+or

+MATH 1513 College Algebra

+MATH 2193 Elementary Statistics

+Psychology 3 hours

+PSYC 1113 Introduction to Psychology

+Science 7 hours

+BIOL 1114 General Biology for Non-Majors BIOL 1383 Nutrition

+Social Science 6 hours

+POLS 1113 American Federal Government

+and select one course from the following:

+HIST 1483 U.S. History 1492 to Civil War Era

+HIST 1493 U.S. History Civil War Era to Present

+Specialized Course Requirements Credit Hours: 27

+^Human Services 18 hours

+HSVC 1113 Principles of Human Services

+HSVC 1213 Basic Counseling Skills

+HSVC 1313 Chemical Dependency and Treatment

+HSVC 2023 Lifespan Development

+HSVC 2053 Human Services Applications/Case Management

+HSVC 2113 Internship

+Computer Science 3 hours

+CSCI 1203 Computer Concepts and Applications

+^Controlled Electives 6 hours

+ECON 2013 Principles of Macroeconomics

+HSVC Any courses

+HSVC 1413 Introduction to Developmental Disabilities

+HSVC 1423 Models for Supporting Persons with

+Developmental Disabilities

+HSVC 2073 Issues in Human Services

+HSVC 2413 Introduction to Leisure Services

+HSVC 2433 Introduction to Therapeutic Recreation

+HSVC 2613 Gerontology in Human Services

+PHIL 2153 Medical Ethics

+PSYC/SOCI 2053 Social Psychology

+PSYC 2133/SOCI 1133 Crisis Intervention and Experience

+PSYC 2423 Introduction to Abnormal Psychology

+PSYC/SOCI 2713 Aging and Behavior

+PSYC 2813/SOCI 2813 Human Sexuality

+SOCI 1113 Introduction to Sociology

+SOCI 2013 Marriage and Family

+SOCI 2113 Social Problems in America

+SOCI 2133 Introduction to Deviant Behavior

+SOCI 2143 Minorities in America

+Total Credit Hours: 64

+Course has prerequisite (See course description section of catalog)

+^Students must earn a "C" or better in HSVC courses in order to progress to advanced courses in the program, or gain permission of instructor or associate dean

 To receive an A.A. or A.S.
-Degree, students must demonstrate computer proficiency. \\Students should select courses that will transfer to the university/college they plan to attend.
+Degree, students must demonstrate computer proficiency.

+Students should select courses that will transfer to the university/college they plan to attend.